-Requests for counselling referrals from students, parents/guardians or school staff are funnelled through the designated school contact to the assigned mental health clinician.
-Through this process, next steps such as phone contact, home visit, case conference, or community referral, may be recommended.
-Information gleaned from this contact informs the next step of service from Attendance and Counselling Services.
-Parent(s)/guardian(s) are included in the process as appropriate.
+Requests for school-based counselling services may come from a variety of sources, including students, parents/guardians, community partners or school staff.
+These requests are funnelled through the designated school contact to the assigned mental health clinician (MHC).
+Upon receiving a referral for mental health supports, the MHC will determine the appropriate service intervention.
+This may include parent consultation, school consultation, case conference, community referral, individual or group intervention.
+Parent(s)/guardian(s) are included throughout the intervention as appropriate.